flybywiresim/docs/docs/fbw-a32nx/feature-guides/fixinfo.md

 In the example below we assume a flight plan route passing WP1, WP2 and WP3 with the flight route shown as a line.

-A reference fix (REF FIX) named EXP is used to show the three different methods of creating intercept waypoints.
+A reference fix (REF FIX) named EGKK is used to show the three different methods of creating intercept waypoints.

 - Radial:
     - A Radial is a line from the REF FIX at a specific angle as known from common VOR navigation.